ClusterLabs/PAF/README.md

-# PostgreSQL Automatic Failover
+#PostgreSQL Automatic Failover

-High-Availibility for Postgres, based industry references on Pacemaker and Corosync.
+High-Availibility for Postgres, based on industry references Pacemaker and Corosync.

-## Description
+##Description

 Pacemaker is nowadays the industry reference for High Availability.
 In the same fashion than for Systemd, all Linux distributions moved (or are moving) to this